Blog Data Science

 To address its challenges, PlantSnap leveraged CleverTap’s RFM Analysis feature, allowing them to segment their user base into distinct groups for more targeted and effective marketing.

-• User Segmentation: RFM analysis enabled PlantSnap to categorize users into 10 groups, including Champions, Potential Loyalists, New Customers, and At Risk Customers, helping them tailor strategies to each group’s behavior.
+• User Segmentation: RFM analysis enabled PlantSnap to categorize users into 10 groups, including Champions, Potential Loyalists, New Customers, and At Risk Customers.
+It helped them tailor strategies to each group’s behavior.

 • Champions: Highly engaged users who frequently made significant in-app purchases were rewarded with exclusive features and early access to new tools to sustain their loyalty.